 Our doctor will support a pharmacist’s application so long as they have already passed their site assessment with one of the nurses.

-The PharmaDoctor Travel PGD option costs £1500 + VAT in year one and once signed off, the PGDs are valid for 12 months.
+The PharmaDoctor Travel PGD option is competively priced (please call 0203 176 0022 for full details) and once signed off, the PGDs are valid for 12 months.

 All online study materials are included in the price, so too the cost of attending the training day, the nurse’s site visit and full access to the ETool.

 Pharmacists also have access to online marketing materials (files for leaflets, posters, letters etc to be printed).